marybishopgit/AfricanWomenLit/filmmaking/README.md

 <img src="https://newsreel.org/titleimages/FAAT-KINE.jpg" alt="Faat Kine" width="260" height="131"/>
 </p>

 Ousmane Sembéne, a Senegalese filmmaker, known as the father of African cinema, also deals with history rewriting, as an attempt to right a wrong and educate his people.
-Sembene started his career writing novels but thought the screen would reach African audiences more easily.
-Sembéne usually empowers female characters, deconstructs stereotypes, and defies patriarchal power, unveiling traditional structures.
+Sembene started his career writing novels but thought the screen would reach a larger audience in Africa.
+Sembéne usually empowers female characters, deconstructs stereotypes, and defies patriarchal power, unveiling traditional structures that may contribute to women disempowerment.
 One of his celebrated films is Faat Kiné It portrays a day of joy in Kiné’s life as her children Aby and Djib celebrate the baccalaureate diploma.
 The flashbacks let us know what the protagonist had to go through until that celebration day.
 A mother who struggled to survive in a sexist environment where she had to face disrespect and violence, Sembéne's protagonist overcomes all obstacles, becoming a successful and independent woman.